In-patient luxury rehab center in Thailand

 What are the symptoms of body dysmorphic disorder?

-Symptoms of body dysmorphic disorder are listed below.
+body dysmorphic disorder symptoms

-• Being preoccupied with a perceived flaw in appearance: focusing excessively on the supposed flaw and constantly talking about it, even when others see nothing wrong
+• Being preoccupied with a perceived flaw in appearance: Focusing excessively on the supposed flaw and constantly talking about it, even when others see nothing wrong.

-• The strong belief of being deformed: a person with BDD is convinced their appearance is flawed and views themselves as being deformed or ugly
+• The strong belief of being deformed: A person with BDD is convinced their appearance is flawed and views themselves as being deformed or ugly.

-• Attempting to fix the “flaw”: an individual with BDD constantly engages in behaviors that focus on fixing or hiding the “flaw” in their appearance.
+• Attempting to fix the “flaw”: An individual with BDD constantly engages in behaviors that focus on fixing or hiding the “flaw” in their appearance.
 These behaviors include checking oneself in the mirror constantly, skin picking, grooming, etc.

-• Believing others notice the “flaw”: to a person with BDD, their appearance-related problem seems so big that they believe others see it too.
-Not just that, they also believe others stare at them, mock them, and notice their appearance in a negative manner
+• Believing others notice the “flaw”: To a person with BDD, their appearance-related problem seems so big that they believe others see it too.
+Not just that, they additionally believe others stare at them, mock them, and notice their appearance in a negative manner.

 What are the causes of body dysmorphic disorder?

 The causes of body dysmorphic disorder are generally unknown.
-A combination of different issues can contribute to the development of BDD, like with many other mental health conditions.
+A combination of different issues contribute to the development of BDD, like with other mental health conditions.
 The most common causes of body dysmorphic disorder are listed below.

-• Abnormal brain function: impaired function in some parts of the brain and imbalances of certain neurotransmitters may contribute to body dysmorphic disorder.
-For example, Psychological Medicine published a study that found that people with BDD exhibited higher activity in brain areas that process detailed information.
+• Abnormal brain function: Impaired function in parts of the brain and imbalances of certain neurotransmitters may contribute to body dysmorphic disorder.
+For example, Psychological Medicine published a study by Li et al., in 2015 that found that people with BDD exhibited higher activity in brain areas that process detailed information.
 The greater activity they had in detail-processing areas such as the fusiform cortex, the less attractive they perceived the faces to be.
-Other pieces of evidence confirm people with BDD may have abnormalities in functional brain connectivity with the orbitofrontal cortex, a part of the frontal lobe.
-The orbitofrontal cortex is associated with OCD pathology and obsessive-compulsive symptoms in BDD.
-Body dysmorphia may implicate brain regions and symptoms involved in facial emotion perception, such as the right parietal cortex, inferior frontal cortex, amygdala, and others.
-Also, impaired serotonin balance may contribute to the development of BDD.
-More precisely, persons with BDD may have a decreased serotonin binding density.
-Serotonin helps regulate mood.
-At the same time, BDD is associated with higher serum oxytocin levels.
-Oxytocin is a hormone released by the brain that has multiple functions, including affecting social interaction.
-Elevated oxytocin levels are linked to higher severity of BDD symptoms.
+Furthermore, those with BDD additionally displayed anomalies in functional brain connectivity with the orbito-frontal cortex, a region typically linked to OCD pathology; this connectivity is associated with OCD symptoms in BDD, according to a study by Beucke et al., published in the October 2016 issue of the European Neuropsychopharmacology.

-• Negative experiences about body and self-image: a person’s environment plays a significant role in the development of body dysmorphic disorder.
+• Negative experiences about body and self-image: A person’s environment plays a significant role in the development of body dysmorphic disorder.
 Negative experiences in childhood such as teasing, bullying, neglect, and abuse (physical and/or verbal) affect the way a person perceives their appearance.
 As a result, they adopt negative body image and unrealistic expectations that pave the way to body dysmorphic disorder.

 What are the risk factors for body dysmorphic disorder?